morrownr/88x2bu/README.md

 USB 3 support is off by default as there can be problems with older USB 3 ports, however, almost all USB 3 ports on modern systems work well so turning USB 3 support on should work fine for almost everyone and the difference in performance can be large.

-See what your USB mode is:
+See what your USB mode is

 ```bash
 $ lsusb -t